 I think I was just born with it.
 Certainly nearly all my earliest memories are about food - I can really vividly remember the taste of the egg mayonnaise at Cranks in Guildford and I must have only been about 3 at the time.
 And the taste of Roses lime marmalade.
 My mother also tells a very embarrassing story about me, a sponge cake and a couple of dozen eggs and that must have been before I turned 4.

 I think it was my husband's idea.
 He is much more internet savvy than me and thought it was a good idea.
 I think he may have thought it would stop me from talking about food so much, but if that was his aim he has sadly failed.
 I've always enjoyed writing and for a couple of years in Sydney I wrote restaurant reviews for a local magazine, and reviewed food books for Good Reading magazine, but after I moved over here I didn't really have an outlet for writing.
 Blogging filled that gap.

 Not sure actually - and the name is something I regret a bit.
 When I started blogging I didn't actually expect anyone else to read it!
 With hindsight I think it sounds a bit infantile and makes me sound like a crazy cat lady.
-I only have one cat, so I don't think I qualify!
+I only have one cat, and I didn't have her when I started, so I don't think I qualify!
 It turns out that Foodekaat is the Kölsch (dialect of Cologne) word for menu, which is nice, so I will keep the name.

 Who is your foody inspiration?

 I couldn't possibly narrow it down!
 My mother, other bloggers, cooking shows, magazines, restaurants where I eat, books that I read, ingredients that I come across.
 They all inspire me to cook and eat and cooking and eating inspire me to write.

 Your greasiest, batter-splattered food/drink book is?